Climate of the United States: Gulf Coast/Lower Mississippi Valley/South Atlantic states

-In the interior South, in cities like Raleigh, Atlanta, Birmingham, Nashville, Lexington, and Jackson, average summer highs and lows are similar to coastal areas, while some areas of interior eastern and central Texas (i.e. Dallas, Austin and San Antonio areas) have average daily highs in the mid to upper 90s F. In winter, average daily high temperatures range from the 40 °F (4 °C)s (upper South: northern Arkansas, Kentucky and Virginia), to the 60 °F (16 °C)s along the Gulf Coast and South Atlantic coast (Charleston southward), with 70 °F (21 °C)s in central Florida and far southern Texas.
+In the interior South, in cities like Raleigh, Atlanta, Birmingham, Nashville, Lexington, and Jackson, average summer highs and lows are similar to coastal areas, while some areas of interior eastern and central Texas (i.e. Dallas, Austin and San Antonio areas) have average daily highs around 95 to 97 °F., and lows around 75 to 77 °F. In winter, average daily high temperatures range from the 40 °F (4 °C)s (upper South: northern Arkansas, Kentucky and Virginia), to the 60 °F (16 °C)s along the Gulf Coast and South Atlantic coast (Charleston southward), with 70 °F (21 °C)s in central Florida and far southern Texas.
 Average daily lows in winter range from 20 °F (−7 °C)s north to 40 °F (4 °C)s along the Gulf and far South Atlantic coasts, with 50 °F (10 °C)s in Florida and coastal south Texas, both regions bordering the tropical climate zone.

-Much of the interior South (Tennessee, Kentucky and the northern Gulf states) has a winter or spring maximum in precipitation, with December, March or April typically the wettest month, and August to October the driest months – for example, at Birmingham, Huntsville, Tupelo and Memphis.
+Much of the interior South (Tennessee, Kentucky and the northern Gulf states) has a winter or spring maximum in precipitation, with December, March or April typically the wettest month, and August to October the driest months – for example, at Birmingham, Huntsville, Tupelo, and Memphis.
 From November to April, these areas commonly experience sharp conflicts between cold, dry air from Canada and warm, moist air from the Gulf of Mexico.
 These air-mass clashes often bring heavy winter and spring precipitation to the Mid-South.
-Given the tropical air masses, summer-season thunderstorms can occur throughout the South, but they are heavier and more frequent along the Gulf Coast, South Atlantic coast (Norfolk, Virginia area southward), and in peninsular Florida.
-Along most of the Gulf coast (i.e. New Orleans, Mobile and Pensacola areas), and in South Atlantic coastal and sandhills areas (i.e. Columbia, Fayetteville, Raleigh, Wilmington, and Norfolk), July and August are usually the wettest months, and precipitation is fairly evenly distributed the rest of the year.
-Primarily from August to early October, the coastal Gulf and South Atlantic states are susceptible to being struck by tropical weather systems (tropical depressions, tropical storms, and hurricanes).
-Even in winter, most precipitation falls as rain.
+Here, thunderstorms and occasional tornadoes are possible any month of the year.
+Tornado outbreaks are possible, with March, April and November being relatively higher-risk months for tornadoes.
+The mid-South was especially hard-hit by the 1974 Super Outbreak, April 3-4, 1974, and the 2011 Super Outbreak, April 25-28, 2011.

+In Gulf Coast (New Orleans, Mobile, Pensacola), South Atlantic sandhill (Columbia, Fayetteville, Raleigh), and coastal (Jacksonville, Savannah, Charleston, Wilmington, and Norfolk) areas, average monthly rainfall peaks in the summer months (July through September).
+Often-intense summer showers and thunderstorms are especially frequent here, while winter/spring precipitation is moderate, but relatively lower than in mid-South areas like Memphis.
+Primarily from August to October, tropical weather systems (tropical depressions, tropical storms, and hurricanes) enhance rainfall, especially in coastal Gulf and South Atlantic areas.

+Throughout the South, in winter, most precipitation falls as rain.
 However, occasionally frozen precipitation (snow, sleet and/or freezing rain) can occur (more commonly in interior and northern areas) when southerly-tracking storms throw Gulf or Atlantic moisture over cold air at ground level.